 6. Equality is not 50-50, it’s 100-100

-Dr. Bhimani further says, “To foster a healthy relationship, one needs to be attentive, curious, and eager to listen to one’s partner.
+Dr. Bhimani further says, “To foster a healthy relationship, one needs to be attentive, curious and eager to listen to one’s partner.
 A relationship becomes unhealthy when there is a breakdown of communication.
 You need to hone your listening skills.”

-9. Mutual understand
+9. Mutual understanding is essential

-If your spouse says “the music is driving me crazy”, don’t ask what kind of music they want to listen to.
+If your spouse says, “The music is driving me crazy”, don’t ask what kind of music they want to listen to.
 Just turn off the damn speakers.

-Related reading: Here’s How You Can Improve Your Relationship By Listening Better
+Related Reading: Here’s How You Can Improve Your Relationship By Listening Better

 10. You are never right